kielabokkie/laravel-apise/README.md

 ## Setup

-To make use the base API Client class you'll need to add the required `$baseUrl` to set the base URL of your API.
+To make use of the base API Client class you'll need to add the required `$baseUrl` to set the base URL of your API.
 You'll also have to call the `$this->setClient();` function in the constructor of your service class.

 ```php
 <?php